jijicanyu/Subdomino/README.md

 * Auto ping of every detected subdomains
 * Generate report for every subdomains
 * NMAP of every detected subdomains
+* Advanced scan with custom rules to detect IOV (indicator of vulnerability)

 **How to use it:**
 ```